TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Introduction

 \section{Introduction}

-Probabilistic time-Series forecasting (PTSF)~\cite{survey} aims to model the conditional distribution of future trajectories given historical observations, which is vital for applications in weather prediction~\cite{weather}, energy management~\cite{energy}, and finance.
-Recent advances in deep learning~\cite{dl} have introduced several generative paradigms~\cite{flowts,dff} for PTSF, including diffusion-based models such as TimeGrad~\cite{timegrad}, flow-based models such as TempFlow~\cite{tempflow}, and copula-based approaches such as TACTiS-2~\cite{tactis2}.
+Probabilistic time-series forecasting (PTSF)~\cite{survey} aims to model the conditional distribution of future trajectories given historical observations.
+It is important in a wide range of applications, including weather prediction~\cite{weather}, energy management~\cite{energy}, and finance.
+Recent advances have introduced several generative paradigms for PTSF~\cite{dl,flowts,dff}, including diffusion-based models such as TimeGrad~\cite{timegrad}, flow-based models such as TempFlow~\cite{tempflow}, and copula-based approaches such as TACTiS-2~\cite{tactis2}.

-Despite their success, these approaches rely on costly multi-step sampling to represent uncertainty, limiting their efficiency and practical scalability.
-Recently, TimeMCL~\cite{timemcl,annealed} applied the Multiple Choice Learning (MCL) framework to PTSF, introducing a non-sampling formulation that models a finite set of discrete hypotheses within an autoregressive RNN~\cite{d2021developing,lyu2021treernn,chenadaptive}, thereby improving inference efficiency.
-In this framework, each prediction head is trained under a winner-takes-all (WTA) scheme, where only the hypothesis with the smallest loss for each sample receives gradient updates.
-While this competitive strategy encourages mode specialization among hypotheses, it also causes uneven gradient updates~\cite{unknown}, where only a few heads receive sufficient learning signals while others remain under-trained.
-Consequently, TimeMCL tends to produce limited hypothesis diversity and unstable training dynamics, which ultimately degrades overall probabilistic forecasting performance.
+However, these approaches typically rely on costly multi-step sampling to represent uncertainty, which limits their efficiency and practical scalability.
+To address this issue, TimeMCL~\cite{timemcl,annealed} introduced a non-sampling formulation for PTSF based on Multiple Choice Learning (MCL), modeling uncertainty with a finite set of discrete hypotheses within an autoregressive RNN~\cite{d2021developing,lyu2021treernn}.
+In this framework, each prediction head is trained under a winner-takes-all (WTA) objective, where only the hypothesis with the smallest loss for each sample receives gradient updates.
+While this competitive mechanism encourages specialization among hypotheses, it also induces highly uneven gradient allocation~\cite{unknown}, often resulting in limited hypothesis diversity and unstable optimization.

-Concurrently, recent breakthroughs in Long-term time-series forecasting (LTSF) have demonstrated that minimalistic architectures, such as simple linear or MLP-based networks~\cite{mlp} (e.g., DLinear~\cite{zeng2023transformers}, RMLP~\cite{li2024rmlp}, TiDE~\cite{tide}, and TimeMixer~\cite{timemixer}), can outperform complex Transformers~\cite{patchtst,transformer,informer} in both accuracy and speed.
-These lightweight models have emerged as the new state-of-the-art (SOTA) paradigm for LTSF, offering remarkable efficiency and stability.

-Motivated by their success, a natural and critical question arises: Can the efficiency of modern linear backbones be unified with the distributional flexibility of MCL?
-Our investigation reveals a fundamental incompatibility.
-Applying MCL directly to these lightweight architectures results in catastrophic training instability and immediate hypothesis collapse.